 Alpha-amylase, and more generally amylases, of which two other types are known, beta-amylase and gamma-amylase, are widely utilized in different industrial sectors, such as textiles, detergent, feed, food, the production of beer and whiskey, as well as cosmetics, pharmaceuticals, and clinical diagnostics.

-Alpha-amylases can be classified, based on the degree of hydrolysis of the substrate, as liquifying, if they cleave 30-40% of starch glycosidic bonds, and saccharifying, if they cleave 50-60% of the bonds.
+Alpha-amylases can be classified, based on the degree of hydrolysis of the substrate, as liquifying, if they cleave 30-40 percent of starch glycosidic bonds, and saccharifying, if they cleave 50-60 percent of the bonds.

 Human alpha-amylase genes

 In many mammals, including humans, alpha-amylase is encoded by two distinct but closely related genes, present on the short arm of chromosome 1, and named: